JobQuest/jobquest-fe/README.md

 Future additions to include:

-- Create Guilds
+- Create Guilds where users can see and share their progress with other users
+- Increase the detail of quest log to show the specific actions that a user has completed
+- Add a 'proof' step to the encounter so a user must submit some form of evidence that the action was completed
-- Create a Leaderboard
+- Create a Leaderboard where users and guilds can compete
 - Add Chat functionality with other Users

 ## Credits